madios/windMeter/README.md

 Welcommen

-This is double Peters code for our windMeter project
+This is double Peter code for our windMeter project